-The industrial confidence indicator in Slovakia slipped 9.0 points to -14.7 in April 2019 from -5.7 in the previous month.
-It is the lowest reading since November 2012, mainly attributable to a sharp decline in production expectations over the next three months (-36 from -6 in March).
-Also, there was a deterioration in employment outlook (-21 from -18).
-On the other hand, slight improvements were seen in order books (-7 from -8) and export order books (-4 from -8).
-Business Confidence in Slovakia averaged 0.87 Index Points from 1993 until 2019, reaching an all time high of 22.30 Index Points in May of 2007 and a record low of -26.30 Index Points in May of 2009.
+The industrial confidence indicator in Slovakia rose by 3 points to -8 in August 2019 from a downwardly revised -11 in the previous month.
+Improvements were seen in production expectations over the next three months (-10 from -17 in July); new orders (-12 from -17); export orders (-15 from -19); employment (-16 from -26) and stocks of finished products (2 from -1).
+Meanwhile, prospects for selling prices (-9 from -8) slightly deteriorated.
+Business Confidence in Slovakia averaged 0.79 Index Points from 1993 until 2019, reaching an all time high of 22.30 Index Points in May of 2007 and a record low of -26.30 Index Points in May of 2009.

 Business Confidence in Slovakia is expected to be -8.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Business Confidence in Slovakia to stand at -6.00 in 12 months time.
 In the long-term, the Slovakia Business Confidence is projected to trend around -4.00 Index Points in 2020, according to our econometric models.